Top 15 Italian Desserts

-Cannolis are tube shaped shells of pastry, deep fried to hold their shape.
-Each sell is filled with a cream, usually made of ricotta cheese and a lot of sugar.
+Cannolis are tube-shaped shells of pastry, deep-fried to hold their shape.
+Each shell is filled with a cream, usually made of ricotta cheese and a lot of sugar.

-Bakers have began experimenting with creative renditions of the cannoli.
-Some even have a layer of chocolate on the inner shell, or chocolate chips in the filling cream.
+Bakers have begun experimenting with creative renditions of the cannoli.
+Some even have a layer of chocolate on the inner shell or chocolate chips in the filling cream.